Sidhub723/linux-unix-programs/Week1/README.md

 ## ToDo
-- [ ] Add support to show amount of time taken for execution in mycat.c
+- [ ] Add support to show amount of time taken for execution in mycat.c, similar to the `time` command